wing5wong/artisan-whs-static/source/_events/2020-09-09_māori-language-week.md

 ---
 Tēnā koutou katoa.
 Greetings to you all.

-This week is Te Wiki o te Reo Māori/Māori Language Week and here at Whanganui High School we will be supporting this kaupapa with a couple of different activities.
+This week is Te Wiki o te Reo Māori/Māori Language Week and here at Whanganui High School we will be supporting this kaupapa with a range of different activities for Tauira and Kaiako.

 First break Monday-Thursday in Te Wehi gym we will be running ngā taonga tākaro/traditional Māori games, like poi toa, rakaunui and many more, for anyone who would like to take part.

-Every morning this week there will be a te reo Māori related question in the notices with plenty of prizes up for grabs.
+Every morning this week there will be a pātai in the notices with plenty of prizes up for grabs.
 All you need to do is write your answer and name on a piece of paper and drop it into the drop-box in the Student Centre to go into the draw.

-There will also be a daily kupu hou/word list in the notices that may help with the following days question (hint hint).

-So, Kia kaha, you’ve got to be in to win!
+Kia kaha, you’ve got to be in to win!

 Whaea Cherie and Matua Tim will be giving out spot prizes for those caught speaking te reo Māori around school.